intelligence38000/android-docs/src/pages/maps/overview/data-driven-styling.md

 ### Fill

 Fill layers have an enclosed shape geometry that can be useful for marking areas on a map.
+A `FillLayer` is best used with GeoJSON `Polygon` or `MultiPolygon` geometries.
 The geometry's similar to a line layer consisting of a series of coordinates in a particular order with the first and last points having the same coordinate.
+The geometry is "enclosed" when the coordinate list starts and ends with the same coordinates.
+If the geometry isn't enclosed, the `FillLayer` will render but some vertices and sides might be cut off by the tile boundaries.

 {{
 <CodeLanguageToggle id="fill-layer" />